acd-engine/jupyterbook/_sources/Analysis_Introduction.md

 <br><br>

 - [**Tracing the evolution of Melbourne's music scene:**](https://acd-engine.github.io/jupyterbook/Analysis_TLC_Workshop.html)
-  We use data extracted from setlist.fm, Discogs and Spotifyfocus to investigate the relationship between venues and artists in terms of event frequency and genre evolution.
+  We use data extracted from setlist.fm, Discogs and Spotify focus to investigate the relationship between venues and artists in terms of event frequency and genre evolution.
 <br><br>

 ````